• Products

 Bitcoin Bulls Say Bitcoin Bears Say

-The limited supply of Bitcoin will result in higher demand once the final supply of Bitcoin is mined A better cryptocurrency could come along, which would decrease the value of Bitcoin
+The limited supply of Bitcoin could result in higher demand once the final supply of Bitcoin is mined A better cryptocurrency could come along, which would decrease the value of Bitcoin

 If wealthy individuals and institutions allocate 2-3% of their portfolios to Bitcoin for diversification, the demand will soar A handful of people currently own a large portion of Bitcoin; they could quickly devalue it if they decide to unwind their positions